petergrace1618/Live-Project-MVC/README.md

 As an intern at Prosper I.T.
 Consulting, I contributed to the CMS for a local theater group.
 The Agile project was an ASP.NET MVC web application hosted on Azure.
 Here are the stories I worked on and my solutions.

-### Restrict Access to Productions Delete Page
+### Story 1: Restrict Access to Productions Delete Page
-If a User appends /Delete/#, where # is the ID of one of the Productions, the User gets taken to that Production's Delete page.
+> If a User appends /Delete/#, where # is the ID of one of the Productions, the User gets taken to that Production's Delete page.
 This means that a random User, if  they are able to guess a valid ID, is currently able to delete Productions.
 Fix this issue by restricting access to the Delete page so that only Users signed in as Admin can access the page.

 **Solution:**